Thane massacre: Victims may have been sedated before being butchered

-Blood and viscera samples sent to Kalina forensic lab for analysis; doctors treating survivor Sobiya Bharmal say she is stable, survived due to timely treatment
+Blood and viscera samples of victims sent to Kalina forensic lab for analysis; doctors treating survivor Sobiya Bharmal say she is stable, and survived due to timely treatment

 The lone survivor of the Thane family massacre, Sobiya Bharmal, is currently undergoing treatment at the Titan Hospital.
 Doctors treating Bharmal said she survived due to timely treatment.